vmware-archive/react-starter/README.md

 The flux patterns used in React starter have been extracted into [p-flux](https://github.com/pivotal-cf/p-flux).
 Look into p-flux documentation for best practices on storing and updating data.

+#### Router

+We have provided an example router in this application.
+The router is using [Grapnel](https://github.com/bytecipher/grapnel).

+Router callbacks should be responsible for changing the page.
+This can accomplished by storing a page component in the router, as in this example.
+If it fits your app better, there are alternate methods involving storing the name of the page in the store.
+Router callbacks also have access to props and Actions to save route params in the store.
+Examples are provided in the `router.js`.

+We recommend having a `setRoute` dispatch event for easy debugging.
+We have provided an example in the main dispatcher.

+We have also provided a mock router for use in test.
+Example router tests are provided.